2013 Southern Weekly incident: Modification by Propaganda Department after finalization

+As the editors and proofreaders were on holiday, Huang and Wu bypassed normal procedures and modified the pages.
+After publishing, readers found several spelling, grammatical, and factual issues in the preface, such as claiming the pre-dynastic event of Yu suppressing the Great Flood happened "2000 years ago", which would fall under the age of Wang Mang usurping the Han dynasty throne.

 Staff's struggle against officials

 On January 3, some of the Southern Weekly reporters post Sina Weibo to protest Tuo Zhen's ultra vires acts.
 As a consequence, 15 reporters' Weibo accounts got muted or deleted.Southern Weeklys editorial department released a statement about Tuo's distortion on their articles.

 On the morning of January 4, about fifty editors and reporters who previously worked for Southern Weekly co-signed an open letter, criticizing Tuo's instruction of altering the work as "an act of cross-boundary; an act of domineering; an act of ignorance; a move of unnecessariness." (越界之举、擅权之举、愚昧之举、多此一举) They demanded Tuo take the blame and resign, and restore the Weibo account for the affected reporters.
-According to Xinhua News and People's News, the national meeting of Ministers of Propaganda was held at Beijing.
-Ministers from all provinces were gathered there.
-Liu Yunshan, Member of the 18th CPC Politburo Standing Committee and First Secretary of the Central Secretariat of the Communist Party of China, attended the meeting and delivered a speech.

 At the night of January 5, Southern Weekly called an emergency enlarged meeting for members of the editorial board.
 Huang and Wu detailed what happened to the editorial staffs.
 Shortly after the meeting, the administrator of Southern Weeklys official Weibo account was asked to hand over the password, which immediately made the editorial staffs start to negotiate with the leaders of Nanfang Media Group.
 Next morning, the heads of Southern Weekly met with Tuo Zhen.
 Tuo promised that a Great Purge won't happen.
 Nevertheless at night, Wu Wei (吴蔚), administrator of the official Weibo account was forced to hand in the password, and soon after the official Weibo posted a "clarification", passing the blame to the editors.
 Meanwhile, Huang Can, chief editor of Southern Weekly took the responsibility of the incident, saying Tuo has nothing with the incident.